hbock-42/Pathfinder-AStar/README.md

 # Pathfinder-AStar

-Demo of a simple implementation of the A* pathfinder algorithm
+Demo of a simple implementation of the A* pathfinding algorithm

 You need to download unity3D to build or play this project

 Controls:

--Nothing usefull, but I wanted to try to interpolate between 2 diffrent camera perspective, with diffrent interpolation algorithm
+-Nothing usefull, but I wanted to try to interpolate between 2 diffrents camera perspectives, with diffrent interpolation algorithms

 - Q: linear interpolation
 - W: SmoothStep